hugoatease/MusicPickerDevice/README.md

 Change service URL
 ------------------
-Whereas [precompiled binaries](https://github.com/hugoatease/MusicPickerDevice/releases) are built to reach the [managed webservice](http://nodepicker.cloudapp.net), source controlled app is configured to access service at [http://localhost:3000](http://localhost:3000), which is the default bind for MusicPickerService in source control.
+Whereas [precompiled binaries](https://github.com/musicpicker/MusicPickerDevice/releases) are built to reach [musicpicker.net](http://musicpicker.net), source controlled app is configured to access service at [http://localhost:3000](http://localhost:3000), which is the default bind for Musicpicker in source control.

 Service URL is bundled in MusicPickerDevice's source code, in *MusicPickerDevice.cs*.